codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+The urge to sing the Lion King song is just a whim away.

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. Abstracting
+ 1. Intel 8088
- 2. Overloading
+ 2. Motorola 68000
- 3. Overriding
+ 3. Zilog Z80
- 4. Inheriting
+ 4. Yamaha YM2612

 <details>
   <summary>Answer</summary>
-  Overloading
+  Motorola 68000
 </details>